E-bike: Experience by country

 Police e-bikes in São Paulo, Brazil.

+A delivery bike in Moscow, Russia with a license plate.

 China

 China has experienced an explosive growth of sales of non-assisted e-bikes including scooter type, with annual sales jumping from 56,000 units in 1998 to over 21 million in 2008, and reaching an estimated fleet of 120 million e-bikes in early 2010.
 This boom was triggered by Chinese local governments' efforts to restrict motorcycles in city centers to avoid traffic disruption and accidents.
 By late 2009 motorcycles, were banned or restricted in over ninety major Chinese cities.
 Commuters began replacing traditional bicycles and motorcycles and e-bike became an alternative to commuting by car.
 Nevertheless, road safety concerns continue as around 2,500 e-bike related deaths were registered in 2007.
 By late 2009, ten cities had also banned or imposed restrictions on e-bikes on the same grounds as motorcycles.
 Among these cities were Guangzhou, Shenzhen, Changsha, Foshan, Changzhou, and Dongguang.

 In April 2019, China's regulatory policies changed, and new standards around electric bikes were introduced, governing a bicycle's weight, maximum speed and nominal voltage among other factors.
 Vehicles which apply the new standard, including international 25 km/h speed limit, are legally considered as bicycles and do not require registration.
 E-bikes out of this standard are considered as motorcycles and are subject to helmet and license regulation.

 China is the world's leading manufacturer of e-bikes, with 22.2 million units produced in 2009.
 Some of the biggest manufacturers of E-bikes in the world are BYD and Geoby.
 Production is concentrated in five regions, Tianjin, Zhejiang, Jiangsu, Shandong, and Shanghai.
 China exported 370,000 e-bikes in 2009.
 In 2019, about 223,000 China companies were in businesses related to the electric-bike industry.
-As of 2025, there are 380 million registered ebikes.
-New ebikes must be made from fire resistant plastic, be at least 94.5% metal and a max weight of 63kg.
+As of 2025, there are 380 million registered e-bikes.
+New e-bikes must be made from fire resistant plastic, be at least 94.5% metal and have a max weight of 63kg.

+Germany

+As of 2012 there were about 600,000 e-bikes, mostly pedelecs, on the road in Germany.
+Growth had been spectacular: the year before, 310,000–340,000 were sold in Germany and this in turn was 55% more than in 2010.
+In comparison, there were around 70 million conventional bicycles in Germany in 2011 according to ZIV, the German Bicycle Industry Association.

+By 2019 the yearly sales topped one million and in the year up to and including 2024 two million, slightly surpassing non-motorized bicycles from 2023 on.